HappyLabz/happylabz.github.io/TEST/ShortPointerFive_12261230NC_TEST.md

 ## NO STOPLOSS

-### Test One
+### Test Zero
-* Sell when the price hits the lower line of the 20p 1std bollinger
+* Sell when price hits the middle line of the 20p bollinger
 * No Stoploss
 * Results:
 ```